HISTORY OF WOODSTOCK

 - Ravi Shankar – father of singer Norah Jones

 - Melanie – Melanie Safka did a solo act, though she’s well known for her Top Ten “Lay Down (Candles in the Rain)” with the Edwin Hawkins Singers, a popular gospel group.
 She was popular on the Smothers Brothers TV show during this time with “Brand New Key.”

-- Arlo Guthrie – son of folk musician Woody Guthrie, Arlo is famous for “Alice’s Restaurant Masacree.”
-He also played “Amazing Grace” and (somewhat inaccurately) told some of the history behind the song.
-It appeared in the 1969 movie “Alice’s Restaurant,” further re-popularizing it in the ’60s, to be followed by Judy Collins.
+- Arlo Guthrie – son of folk musician Woody Guthrie, Arlo is famous for “Alice’s Restaurant Massacree.”
+He also played “Amazing Grace” and (somewhat inaccurately) told some of the history behind the hymn.
+Years later, it was followed by Judy Collins’ hit version of the hymn.
+Alice’s Restaurant Massacree appeared in the 1969 movie “Alice’s Restaurant,” further re-popularizing it in the ’60s,

-- Joan Baez – San Francisco Bay Area folk singer, social and political activist who once dated Steve Jobs of Apple.
+- Joan Baez – San Francisco Bay Area folk singer and social and political activist who once dated Steve Jobs of Apple.

 Saturday, August 16

 - Quill – forty-minute set of four songs

 - Keef Hartley Band